 Re-introducing them at a later date will work well for some individuals, but you should not use them if you notice abdominal pain/gas/bloating afterward.

-There are probably many of you out there that aren’t going to like this one, but you should at least hear me out!
+There are probably many of you out there who aren’t going to like this one, but you should at least hear me out!

 It’s not clear to me whether or not coffee is inherently good for you or bad for you because there are conflicting studies that show both sides to be true.

 But let’s table that discussion for today and focus solely on your thyroid.

 Coffee is potentially a problem for thyroid patients because it has been shown to temporarily suppress TSH (though this study was performed in rats).

 The suppression in TSH may not necessarily be a bad thing but in this case, it was because it was also associated with a decline in both T3 and T4 levels (triiodothyronine and thyroxine) about 6 hours after ingestion (12).